 I certainly will not be moving my family to Sweden any time soon.
 I may just text my cousin the link to the “Happiness Gap” article with the shrugging emoji to clear my conscience.

 What are you doing to deal with the happiness gap?
-Join our Facebook group to share your thoughts.
+Tell us in the comments below.